mentat-is/gulp/docs/Install Dev.md

 rm -rf ~/.config/gulp
 mkdir -p ~/.config/gulp

-# copy template configuration, edit it in case
+# copy template configuration, edit it in case (pay attention to the debug options!)
 cp ./gulp_cfg_template.json ~/.config/gulp_cfg.json

 # ensure data directories for postgresql and opensearch exists and are owned by the current user (NON ROOT)